WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 ## Development

-This game was built with HTML, CSS and JavaScript and was one of my projects for my [Front End Developer Nanodegree][2] at [Udacity][3].
-Udacity provided the game engine and resources and then I used my object-oriented JavaScript (OOJS) skills to make it work perfectly - you can see some of my code in the [app.js](js/app.js) file in this repository.
+This game was built with HTML, CSS and JavaScript and you can see some of my code in the [app.js](js/app.js) file in this repository.
+Whilst building it I developed the following skills:

-Skills developed:

-* [x] OOJS
+* [x] Object-oriented JavaScript
 * [x] ES6 (especially the use of classes, arrow functions and template literals/strings)
 * [x] DOM manipulation
 * [x] CSS styling